Strategies in Communication: Your Guide to Better Connections

 Common modes of communication

-A mode of communication refers to the medium used by the sender of a message to deliver the communication to the receiver, how we deliver a message, and how the message is received.
+A mode of communication refers to the medium used by the sender of a message to deliver the communication to the receiver, how you deliver a message, and how the message is received.
 This could be email, text, or speech.
 Three standard modes of communication are presentational, interpersonal, and interpretive.

 Interpretive communication may occur in a classroom where a teacher presents information to students.
 Students must interpret the content based on the medium and the speaker’s communication cues like body language, tone, and other means of communication used.
 Presentational communication may occur in a seminar or more formal setting where the speaker presents rehearsed, scripted content to a group of listeners.

-Written by Coursera • Updated on
+Updated on

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.